kampamocha/hermetrics/README.md

 * Use \**kwargs instead of cost tuples
 * Weighted Levenshtein
+* Allow variable maximun prefix length in Jaro-Winkler
+* Implement backtracking of operations
 * More metrics
-* Allow variable maximun prefix length in Jaro-Winkler
-* Backtracking operations